Man uses other law firm, loses drivers licence

 Police alleged that C was at fault for an accident on the road, which involved the collision of two other vehicles as well as his own.
-After police attended the scene of the accident, they escorted C to have his breath analysed at a police station where an alcohol breath test reading of 0.199 was taken.
+After police attended the scene of the accident, they escorted C to have his breath analysed at a police station.
+This was where they recorded an alcohol breath test reading of 0.199.

-C was charged for driving with high range PCA as per s9(4)(A) of the Road Transport (Safety and Traffic Management) Act 1999 and subsequently had his licence suspended on the spot.
+Police charged C for driving with high range PCA as per s9(4)(A) of the Road Transport (Safety and Traffic Management) Act 1999.
+Subsequently, they suspended his licence on the spot.